siucacm/WebDevWorkshop2/README.md

           <meta name="viewport" content="width=device-width, initial-scale=1">

-       This will scale the webpage to fit the size of the screen of the device viweing it.
+       This will scale the webpage to fit the size of the screen of the device viewing it.

   ### Fundamentals of Bootstrap